 Amanda Valenzuela is Upper School Coordinator and Head of the Languages Department.
 A native of Southern California, she completed her undergraduate studies at California State University, Fullerton in Spanish Linguistics and Literature, and her graduate studies at the University of California, Los Angeles, where she earned an MA in Spanish and advanced to PhD candidacy in Hispanic Languages and Literatures.
 She speaks Spanish, English, and some Portuguese.

 Amanda has been teaching since 2003, and has taught multiple subjects to students in the elementary, secondary, and collegiate levels, including all levels of Spanish.
 In 2006, she taught Spanish in Granada, Spain with UCLA’s International Education Office.
-This year she is teaching AP Spanish Language and Culture, Heritage Spanish, and Spanish III.
-As Head of the Languages Department, Amanda is currently developing a Heritage Spanish track for native-speakers, expanding the AP course offerings in Spanish, and continuing to design project-based learning opportunities.
+This year, she is teaching AP Spanish Language and Culture, Advanced Spanish, Spanish I, and will continue to serve as the faculty sponsor for ESLA’s chapter of La Sociedad Honoraria Hispánica, “Los Coyotitos Salvajes.”

-When she is not teaching, Amanda is surfing with her family, riding motorcycles, reading, or gardening.
+When she is not teaching, Amanda is surfing with her family, riding motorcycles, or hiking.

-In addition to his duties at ESLA, Jay is Assistant Director of Music and Director of Children’s Music at St. Mark’s Episcopal Church in Glendale.
-Outside of school, he enjoys the many outdoor activities that Southern California allows with his wife, Kristen, and their three dogs, Winston, Puccini, and Branson.
+In addition to his duties at ESLA, Jay is Assistant Director at St. Mark’s Episcopal Church in Glendale.
+Jay and his wife, Kristen, enjoy adopting senior dogs and exploring Los Angeles' culinary offerings.

-Janie Hannon is School Registrar and a member of the History Department.
-She graduated from Sewanee: The University of the South with a BA in History and a minor in German.
+Janie Hannon is Registrar and a member of the History Department.

-William Litton is Director of Enrollment and Outreach.
+Will Litton is Director of Admissions, Outreach, and Communications.
 He holds a Master of Fine Arts from the Graduate Programs in Writing at the University of California, Irvine, where he received the Strauss Fellowship.
 He also holds a BA with Honors in Literary Arts from Brown University, where he received the Weston Prize for Fiction.

 Before joining ESLA, he served as Head Writer and Communications Strategist in the Office of Enrollment and Student Advancement at the University of Chicago.